 Many people who visit our city arrive by air, so let's start this short introductory tour of Boston's Hidden Sacred Spaces with the chapel at Logan International Airport.
+We also developed a lesson plan for Massachusetts seventh graders based on these materials that meets state standards.
+Download it here.

 Opened in 1951, Our Lady of the Airways enjoys the distinction of being the first airport chapel in the country.
 Catholic Archbishop Richard Cushing recognized the need for a sacred space to serve airport staff, many of them Catholic at the time, who often worked long, sometimes even 24-hour shifts.